shubhamd99/full_android/README.md

 To set different styles within the same Text composable, you have to use an AnnotatedString, a string that can be annotated with styles of arbitrary annotations. https://developer.android.com/jetpack/compose/text#multiple-styles

+## IME Actions
+IME Action directs the keyboard what type of action should be displayed.
+Keyboard Options can be used to handle options such as to toggle auto-correct, capitalization, the keyboard type, and the IME Action as well.